lokalized/lokalized-java/README.md

     put("year", 18);
   }});

-assertEquals("His 18th birthday party is next week.", translation);
+// The ORDINALITY_OTHER rule is applied for 18 in English assertEquals("His 18th birthday party is next week.", translation);

 translation = strings.get("{{hisOrHer}} {{year}}th birthday party is next week.",